-A coarse canvas woven from jute, hemp, or a similar fibre.
+A coarse canvas, woven from jute, hemp, or a similar fibre.
 Woven with a plain weave this fabric tends to have a rough hand but finer similar material can be used for dressmaking and furnishings.

 A plain woven cotton textile made from unbleached and often not fully processed cotton.
-Due to it's unfinished and undyed appearance it's often very economical fabric.
+Due to it's unfinished and undyed appearance it's often a very economical fabric.
 Take a look at our calico here.

 A heavy duty plain woven fabric that’s durable, commonly used for making sails, tents and backpacks.
 See all our canvas' here.

 A fine soft wool obtained from the soft fleecy Cashmere goat.
 Most commonly used in sweaters, shawls, suits, coats, and dresses.
 A luxury fibre with a very soft hand.

 A linen-finished gingham cloth with a white weft and a colour warp, producing a mottled appearance, can be made from cotton, silk, or manufactured fibres, but is most commonly cotton.
 Similar to denim but much lighter weight.
 View all our chambray's here.

 A thin, loosely woven cloth of cotton, used originally for making and wrapping cheese, it is a lightweight, sheer, plain-woven fabric with a very soft texture.
 It may be natural coloured, bleached, or dyed.